 The advantage of the MDS is that customers can remotely see instruments operate live in real time.
 However, the tool still doesn’t give scientists and decision-makers the ability to physically interact with the instrument themselves.
 If customers need that level of interaction, they would need to schedule an in-person demonstration.
 MDS was never intended to replace all other demonstrations—but to simply add new remote demonstration capabilities to Thermo Fisher’s substantial list of available options.

-If you’re interested in learning more about any of our instruments or having a demonstration (either remotely or in-person), the first step is to connect with your account representative, who will discuss your needs and the best way to provide the information you need.
+If you’re interested in learning more about any of our instruments or having a demonstration (either remotely or in-person), connect with your account representative, who will discuss your needs and the best way to provide the information you need.

 Contact your account representative today to get the conversation started.